 Our Pizza Bianca recipe will be the hit of any party.
 Simple flavors make this pizza a cheese lover’s dream!
+Your guests will come back for seconds!

 Is there anything better in the world than pizza?
 Carbs + cheese = happiness!
 I can’t think of any party where everyone these wouldn’t be happy to have pizza.
 Since we’re talking New Year’s I made you all a pizza that’s a little more on the sophisticated side.
 There’s no sauce (just stay with me now), but it’s topped with creamy cheese that’ll make you wish every pizza had ricotta on it!
 This recipe is kind of a middle ground between pizza and flat bread.
 And it’s SO good!
 The whole no sauce things makes this a great recipe for parties where everyone’s dressed up (see: no worrying about messing up your outfit after sipping champagne all night!).